philj404/EpoxyDebuggerDemo/Development.md

 # *EpoxyDebuggerDemo* library feature development notes

-### Usage
-This library is made to work with the Arduino platform.
-It is not dependent on other libraries (except for Arduino.h).  _Users_ of the library should not need to include other libraries.

-### Development/Continuous Integration
-For development (adding features, regression testing, ...), this library depends on the following:
-* Github.com (website for repository)
-* Github Actions
-  * `githubci.yml` -- Arduino board configuration build checks (AVR, ESP32 ...)
-  * `aunit_tests.yml` -- regression tests on Linux

-These Github scripts will check that code compiles and tests PASS, or warn you if there is a regression.

-### Regression testing
-Regression tests are added to extras/tests/* sketches, and depend on:
-* Linux build environment
-* the "AUnit" unit testing library
-* the "EpoxyDuino" library for basic Linux compatibity

 ### Linux development
 I find it useful to develop code on a Linux computer, as this lets me run my regression tests directly without downloading a sketch, or pushing each change to github.